RickUCF/C.W.Welding/README.md

 ## Installation

+1. Ensure your computer has NodeJs and NPM
-1. Download file and unzip
+2. Download file and unzip
-2. Using a terminal navigate to project and run "npm install" to install all dependencies
+3. Using a terminal navigate to project and run "npm install" to install all dependencies
-3. In the terminal type "npm start" for the project to run
+4. In the terminal type "npm start" for the project to run

 ## Credits: